bscofield/when-i-run-things/technology.md

 ## Architecture
 * Decoupling is a key value.
-* Yay, SOAs!
+* Yay, microservices!
 That said, having a separate service for each object is almost always a bad idea.
 * Services should be able to run happily in isolation; all services should provide mocking libraries that are automatically validated against the real code and can be easily used by collaborators in dev and test environments.

 ## Infrastructure